Dan-Koyuki/Dan-Koyuki/README.md

 👨‍💻 Currently working on:

-- Recreating childhood games like Pokémon Emerald 🕹️
+- Recreating a Pokemon Battle Simulator like Pokemon Showdown 🕹️
 - Crafting UI for MongoDB Atlas on Android 📱

 🔭 Currently Learning:

-- Rails for full-stack web development 🚀
 - Node.js for server-side applications 🌐
 - React.js for building interactive user interfaces 💻